-A key design criterion was ensuring the VETT unit was integrated into the infrastructure of the Grade II listed mill, whilst preserving the historic and leisure amenity of the site.
+Key design criteria ensured the VETT unit was integrated into the existing infrastructure of the Grade II listed mill, preserving the historic and leisure amenity of the site.

-Video: VETT installation
+Video: installation the VETT

-In order to install the turbine, a section of the decking had to be lifted out, the turbine dropped in, and the lid had to be closed again.
+In order to install the turbine, a section of the decking was lifted out, the turbine dropped in, and the lid closed again.

 Video: the VETT's unique hydro system handles 4,000 litres of water per sound with a turbine that is only 400 mm in diameter, and is completely invisible and silent.